Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintC/us027/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Green Space Manager, I want to know which piece(s) of equipment is/are used in each day.
+As a Green Space Manager (GSM), I need to list all green spaces managed by me

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> Consider that the park has the following equipment: walking paths, children’s playground, picnic area, and exercise machines (gymnastics equipment).
-At the park exit there is an electronic device with a list of all the equipment, in which the user(s) must indicate the equipment they used that day.

-> In the file ”EquipmentUsed.csv” the choices of 1000 users are recorded.
-Make a pie chart representing, in percentage, the use of each piece of equipment.
+>The list of green spaces must be sorted by size in descending order (area in hectares should be used).
+>The sorting algorithm to be used by the application must be defined through a configuration file.
+At least two sorting algorithms should be available.

 **From the client clarifications:**

-> **Question:** None.
->
-> **Answer:** None.
+> **Question:**Dear client, which info about Green Spaces do you want the GSM see when listing? only the name ?

+> **Answer:**Each de team can decide about the aspects related to UX/UI.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The pie chart is successfully created, accurately represents the registered data, and is presented to the user.
+* **AC1:** The list of green spaces must be sorted by size in descending order using the specified sorting algorithm from the configuration file.

 ### 1.4.
 Found out Dependencies